openjdk/guide/src/index.md

   </tr>
   <tr>
     <td class="dictionary">
-      [**`maintainer-pain`**]{#}
+      [**`maintainer-pain`**]{#maintainer-pain}
     </td>
     <td class="dictionary">
       Bugs that for some reason is wasting engineering time just by existing, or in other ways are causing pain for the maintainers of the JDK.
 Examples are bugs that occur frequently in testing or test failures that are time consuming to investigate before determining that it is a pre-existing bug.
+See [Handling Maintainer Pain](#handling-maintainer-pain).
     </td>
   </tr>
   <tr>